- What is an APPX?

 - What does an APPX package contain?

-- What is the installation type of an UWP app?
+- What is the installation type of a UWP app?

 - Where the UWP apps get installed?

-- How to install an AppX package from other sources that you trust, outside the Windows Store?
+- How to install an APPX package from other sources that you trust, outside of the Windows Store?

 - Why do I receive the "External tool not found: MakePri.exe" error during the UwpAppX build?

 - Why do I receive the "Error: SignerSign() failed. (-2147024885/0x8007000b)" error during the UwpAppX build?